-Need of the Course : The purpose of this course is to enable the students to understand the intricacies of becoming an entrepreneur in financial services.
-It gives an overview of the financial and registration requirements for start-ups in the field of financial services.
-Description of the Course : This course begins with explanation on development and growth of entrepreneurship in today's economy.
-The next section works towards demystify key financing concepts to give entrepreneurs and aspiring entrepreneurs a guide to secure funding.
+Need of the Course : The purpose of this course is to enable the students to understan the intricacies of becoming an entrepreneur in financial services.
+It gives an overview of the financial and registratio requirements for start-ups in the field of financial services.
+Description of the Course : This course begins with explanation on development and growth entrepreneurship in today's economy.
+The next section works toward demystify key financing concepts to give entrepreneurs and aspirit entrepreneurs a guide to secure funding.
 Further on, it highlights the procedural requirements in the field of financial services.
-Finally concluding with the upcoming field of FINTECH. · · · · · · · · · · · · · · · · · · ·
+Final concluding with the upcoming field of FINTECH.
+Objectives of the Course To understand the concept of entrepreneurship and its prospects.
+To demystify key financing concepts to give entrepreneurs and aspiring entrepreneurs a guide to secure funding.
+To get an exposure to the registrations and regulations for entrepreneurship in financial services.
+To recognize the upcoming areas in the field of start-ups like FINTECH.